 In addition to said authorities, self-regulated bodies - proceedings before which are possible in addition to administrative and judicial proceedings - monitor the advertising of medicinal, borderline and dietary supplement products, and/or enforces ethical standards.
-The self-regulated bodies comprise: 1) the Ethical Committee for the Pharmaceutical Industry in Denmark ("ENLI"); 2) the Veterinary Marketing Practices Board ("VIF"); 3) the Pharmacist's Ethical Board ("AEN"); 4) the Medical Doctor's Ethical Board ("LEN"); and 5) the Health Trade Supplier Association's Ethical Board ("HBL").
+The self-regulated bodies comprise:

+1) the Ethical Committee for the Pharmaceutical Industry in Denmark ("ENLI");

+2) the Veterinary Marketing Practices Board ("VIF");

+3) the Pharmacist's Ethical Board ("AEN");

+4) the Medical Doctor's Ethical Board ("LEN"); and 5) the Health Trade Supplier Association's Ethical Board ("HBL").
 Within the scope of their respective statutes, the bodies monitor that advertising initiatives comply with the Legislative Basis and ethical codes and/or that their respective members comply with applicable ethical standards.

-Although not reflected in the Agency Guide, advertising initiatives addressing doctors, dentists, veterinaries, pharmacists, nurses, veterinary nurses, midwives, laboratory technicians, clinical dieticians and radiographers, and/or students of such professions (collectively "Health Professionals"), have been monitored by ENLI since 1 April 2011.
+Although not reflected in the Agency Guide, advertising initiatives addressing doctors, dentists, veterinaries, pharmacists, nurses, veterinary nurses, midwives, laboratory technicians, clinical dieticians and radiographers, and/or students of such professions (collectively "Healthcare Professionals"), have been monitored by ENLI since 1 April 2011.
+Effective as from 1 January 2014, ENLI was transformed into a private limited company, whose entire share capital is held by LIF.
 ENLI's jurisdiction, being contractually based, covers the members of The Danish Association of the Pharmaceutical Industry ("LIF"), The Danish Generic Medicines Industry Association ("IGL") and The Association of Parallel Importers of Medicinal Products ("PFL"), as well as corporations and associations, which could have been members of LIF, IGL or PFL, but have chosen not to be, merely to submit to the ENLI jurisdiction.
-The Danish Medical Association ("LF") and The Association of Danish Pharmacies ("DA"), which were members of ENLI's predecessor the Legal Board of Self-Regulation concerning Pharmaceuticals ("NSL"), are now, respectively, monitoring medical doctors' co-operation with the industry (conferences, professional consultancies, advisory board memberships, visits by medical representatives and participation in clinical trials), and pharmacists' compliance with a set of DA Ethical Rules, leaving enforcement of advertising initiatives involving their members to the Agency on the basis of the Legislative Basis.
+The Danish Medical Association ("LF") and The Association of Danish Pharmacies ("DA"), which were members of ENLI's predecessor the Legal Board of Self-Regulation concerning Pharmaceuticals ("NSL"), are now, respectively, monitoring medical doctors' cooperation with the industry (conferences, professional consultancies, advisory board memberships, visits by medical representatives and participation in clinical trials), and pharmacists' compliance with a set of DA Ethical Rules, leaving enforcement of advertising initiatives involving their members to the Agency on the basis of the Legislative Basis.

-ENLI is operating under Procedural rules dated 28 January 2013 (Version 1.3) setting out charges and sanctions of 5 March 2013 (Version 1.4).
-The rules and standards to be enforced by ENLI (the "ENLI Rules") comprise the Legislative Basis, as well as a range of ethical rules and Codices instituted by LIF and consisting of: i) the Advertising Codex of 22 February 2013, Version 1.6, governing advertising vis-à-vis Health Professionals (the "Advertising Codex"), incorporating among other norms the EFPIA and IFPMA codes on advertising, co-operation with patient organisations and marketing practices; ii) Advertising Codex guidance notes of 27 February 2013, Version 1.10, supplemented by guidance notes on use of social media, Version 1.12; iii) rules on the relationships between the industry and patient organisations of January 2012 and guidance notes to same of 17 April 2012 (the "Patient Organization Codex"); iv) rules on the relations between the industry and the Danish hospital sector of 23 February 2010 (the "Sector Codex"); v) rules for dialogue and negotiations between the industry, politicians and regulatory authorities of January 2010 (the "Lobby Codex"), and the Hospital Donation Codex of 1 March 2012, as well as guidance notes of 17 April 2012 on same.
+ENLI is operating under Procedural rules dated 28 January 2013 (Version 1.3) setting out charges and sanctions of 1 January 2014 (Version 1.5).
+The rules and standards to be enforced by ENLI (the "ENLI Rules") comprise the Legislative Basis, as well as a range of ethical rules and Codices instituted by LIF and consisting of: i) the Advertising Codex of March 2014, Version 1.7, governing advertising vis-à-vis Healthcare Professionals (the "Advertising Codex"), incorporating among other norms the EFPIA and IFPMA codes on advertising, co-operation with patient organisations and marketing practices; ii) Advertising Codex guidance notes of 10 March 2014, Version 1.12, supplemented by guidance notes of April 2012 on use of social media, Version 1.2; iii) rules on the relationships between the industry and patient organisations of January 2012 and guidance notes to same of 17 April 2012 (the "Patient Organisation Codex"); iv) rules on the relations between the industry and the Danish hospital sector of 11 February 2014 (the "Sector Codex"); v) rules for dialogue and negotiations between the industry, politicians and regulatory authorities of January 2010 (the "Lobby Codex"), and the Hospital Donation Codex of 1 March 2012, as well as guidance notes of 17 April 2012 on same.
 The Advertising Codex, the Patient Organisation Codex, the Sector Codex and the Lobby Codex are hereinafter referred to as the "Codices".
-Most of the Codices are available in the English language from ENLI's homepage: www.enli.dk/Default.aspx?ID=93.
+Most of the Codices are available in English language from ENLI's www.enli.dk/Default.aspx?ID=93.